nixxoq/gem-rs-proxy/readme.md

 - When 'timeout(...)' is set, 'read_timeout(...)' is ignored according to the reqwest docs.
 - Use 'timeout(...)' for non-streaming requests. otherwise, the stream will be closed after the timeout even if the server is still responding.
 - When using a thinking model, you may indicate to the user as "thinking" while waiting for the first tokens, cause as far i know, currently there's no way to get the thinking tokens in the gemini APIs (if possible, PR!).
+- Using "thinking_budget" isn't necessary as the thinking models will decide whether to think or not, and decide how many tokens they require.

 ## Dependencies